Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

   ## Important Configuration Parameters

   This plugin contains many configuration parameters that might seem overwhelming at the start.
-Here is a list of parameters that you should focus at first:
+Here is a list of parameters that you should focus on first:

   1. The first parameter you should configure is: `config.issuer`.